public-convenience-ltd/toiletmap/content/posts/our-2024-toilet-roll-of-honour.md

 Kudos to London Borough of Tower Hamlets who are using the Toilet Map to support their new Community Toilet Scheme (CTS), pipping CTS veterans London Borough of Richmond-upon-Thames to the crown.

-Toilet mapping activity has covered the British Isles, right up to the 15 newly mapped loos on the Shetland Islands.
+Your toilet mapping activity has covered the British Isles, right up to the 15 newly mapped loos on the Shetland Islands.

-Special kudos to the person/s who added and updated 39 toilets on **Guernsey & Sark** back in April - one of our biggest updates and outside of our local area boundaries so not caught by our search - it nearly snuck through!
+Special kudos to the person/s who added and updated 39 toilets on **Guernsey & Sark** back in April - one of our biggest updates and outside of our local area boundaries so missing from our Top Ten - it nearly snuck through!
 Locals and holidaymakers alike will be very grateful.

 Edits may have been made by a member of the public, a council officer, as part of someone else’s job, or occasionally by us on the council’s behalf (current rate: flattery)